 The following is a brief sampling of state drug testing policies:

 An employment issue involving drug testing can be highly emotional.
 A lawyer can help you assert your rights by closely examining the details of your situation and the relevant laws.
-Contact an attorney for a free initial case review to learn how they can help keep your job and your privacy.
+Contact a local employment attorney to learn how they can help keep your job and your privacy.